-- Section 8 sets out Government funding commitments for vaccine development and links to the Parliamentary Office for Science and Technology (POST) briefing, Vaccines for COVID-19.
+- Section 8 sets out some background on Government commitments to vaccine development and links to relevant briefings from the Lords Library and the Parliamentary Office for Science and Technology (POST).

 - Section 9 notes that NHS care for Covid-19 patients have been exempted from NHS overseas visitor charges.

-- Sections 10 and 11 link to other sources, including briefings from the Commons and Lords Libraries, POST, and the Devolved Assembly research services in Scotland, Wales and Northern Ireland.
+- Sections 10 and 11 link to other sources, including briefings from the Commons and Lords Libraries, POST, and the devolved parliamentary research services in Scotland, Wales and Northern Ireland.